MoplusplusApp/Moplusplus/README.md

 ## SVG manipulation within a GUI

 Traditionally, SVG manipulation has been restricted to either very bulky libraries (e.g. Skia), or to the web (e.g. HTML/CSS).
-Mo++ aims to take an alternative approach to SVG manipulation, whereby a lightweight custom-made library can be used to manipulate - importantly, one that is platform and framework-independent.
+Mo++ aims to take an alternative approach to SVG manipulation, whereby a lightweight custom-made library can be used to manipulate vector graphics - importantly, an approach that is platform and framework-independent.

+The goals of Mo++ are as follows:

 * Create a simple XML parser to implement the SVG spec
 * Re-implementing SVG editing and DOM with C++